neocodered/mdn_trajectory_forecasting/README.md

 ---
 <a name="training"></a>
 ### Model Training
-To run a training you can use the following command.
-All relevant information are provided by the configuration file.
-It contains all necessary paths, parameters and configurations for training and evaluation.
-For every dataset type one can create unlimited different configuration files.
+To run a training session, use the following command.
+All relevant information is provided by the configuration file.
+It contains all necessary paths, parameters, and configurations for training and evaluation.
+For every dataset type, one can create an unlimited number of different configuration files.
 ```
 # Start a training using IMPTC dataset and default config
 train.py --target=imptc --configs=default_peds_imptc.json --gpu=0 --log --print